bilalshahzad139/DocsAPI/README.md

 - Check "DocsAPITestConsumer\Views\Home\Index.cshtml"

 - Right click on solution file in "Solution Explorer", Go to Properties and then choose "Multiple" and then set "Start" for "DocsAPI" & for "DocsAPITestConsumer"
+- Create a new database, execute "DataScripts\DB_script.txt" on your new DB to create required objects.
 - Open "DocsAPI\web.config" file and update connection string

 - Rebuild the solution and run by F5

-- You will see different links for your testing on "http://localhost:2833/Home/Index".
+- You will see different links on your page for your testing on "http://localhost:2833/Home/Index".

 - Note: In "index.cshtml" page, ID of a file is hardcoded.
 You may upload few files and then update this ID with newly generated ID (you may get it from DB)